-In 1964, the biochemist and science fiction author Isaac Asimov predicted that at the beginning of the 21st century our nutrition would be based on precooked food, and that we would only reserve a small corner in our kitchens to prepare a dish when visitors came.
-He could not have been more wrong.
-Instead of the alienation of nature that Asimov predicted, the new century has brought the opposite trend, the return to the natural, with the consumption of organic food as one of its main banners.
-And although there is some controversy about whether these products are actually healthier or more nutritious than conventional ones, something that no one would deny is that they are more environmentally friendly.
+In 1964, the biochemist and science fiction author Isaac Asimov predicted that by the beginning of the 21st century our nutrition would be based on semi-prepared food, and that we would only set aside a small corner in the kitchen to prepare a dish when company was coming.
+He could not have been more wrong; instead of the move away from nature that Asimov predicted, the new century has brought the opposite trend, a return to the natural, with the consumption of organic food being one of its main banners.
+And although there is some controversy over whether these products are actually healthier or more nutritious than conventional ones, one thing no one would deny is that they are more environmentally friendly.
 But are they?

 Even in this case, reality seems to be more complex than appearances.
-Putting aside the differences due to the rules that each country can establish about what is considered an organically produced food, in general it would be said that the environmental impact of these products should be lower, due to the fact that synthetic pesticides (or chemicals in common language) are not used.
+Putting aside the differences due to the rules that each country may establish about what is considered an organically produced food, in general one would assume that the environmental impact of these products should be lower due to the fact that synthetic pesticides (or chemicals in common parlance) are not used.

-The keyword is “synthetic”; contrary to what a huge majority of consumers of these products understand, organic agriculture does in fact employ pesticides, although they must also be organic.
-But as some experts have warned, natural pesticides are not necessarily less toxic than synthetic pesticides.
-And since they often have to be used in larger quantities, their environmental impact may be higher than conventional ones, as revealed in a 2010 study by the University of Guelph (Canada) that compared the use of synthetic and organic insecticides in the cultivation of soy.
+The keyword is “synthetic”; contrary to what the vast majority of consumers of these products understand, organic agriculture does in fact employ pesticides, but they must also be organic.
+But as some experts have warned, natural pesticides are not necessarily less toxic or harmful than synthetic pesticides (see box at the end of the article).
+And because they often have to be used in larger quantities, their environmental impact may be greater than that of conventional pesticides, as revealed in a 2010 study by the University of Guelph (Canada) that compared the use of synthetic and organic insecticides in the cultivation of soybeans.

 Environmental impact of organic farms

-Soil pollution is not the only aspect in which organic production can fail to fulfil its promise of sustainability.
-In 2012, researchers from the University of Oxford (United Kingdom) analysed 71 previous studies to compare the environmental impact of organic farms and conventional farms.
-The results indicated that organic farms generally host 30% more biodiversity and their environmental footprint is less per unit of land, but conversely it is not always so per unit of product: while cattle and olive cultivation are more friendly with the environment in their organic versions, pigs, milk and cereals actually generate are more greenhouse gases per unit of product than their conventional equivalents.
+Soil pollution is not the only area in which organic production may fail to live up to its promise of sustainability.
+In 2012, researchers at Oxford University (United Kingdom) analysed 71 previous studies to compare the environmental impact of organic farms and conventional farms.
+Their findings indicated that organic farms generally host 30% more biodiversity and have a smaller environmental footprint per unit of land, but this is not always the case per unit of product: while cattle and olive cultivation are more environmentally friendly in their organic versions, pigs, dairy and cereals actually generate more greenhouse gases (GHG) per unit of product than their conventional equivalents.

-According to the director of the study, Hanna Tuomisto, “whilst some organic farming practices do have less environmental impact than conventional ones, the published evidence suggests that others are actually worse for some aspects of the environment.
+According to the director of the study, Hanna Tuomisto, “while some organic farming practices do have less environmental impact than conventional ones, the published evidence suggests that others are actually worse for some aspects of the environment.”
 The researcher points out that “people need to realise that an organic label is not a straightforward guarantee of the most environmentally-friendly product.”

-One of the factors that raise the environmental cost of organic product is that more land must be used to generate the same volume of food, due to the lower use of fertilizers.
-This need to devote greater acreage to agricultural production leads to deforestation that reduces the storage capacity of carbon in soils.
-The final effect is an increase in greenhouse gas emissions responsible for climate change.
+One of the factors that raise the environmental cost of organic product is that more land must be used to generate the same volume of food, due to the reduced use of fertilizers.
+This need to devote greater acreage to agricultural production leads to deforestation, which reduces the storage capacity of carbon in soils.
+The final effect is an increase in GHG emissions responsible for climate change.

-This effect is evident in a study published last December in the journal Nature.
-The authors analysed two specific crops in Sweden, reaching the conclusion that organic peas have a 50% higher climate impact than conventional ones, while this difference increases to almost 70% in the case of wheat.
+This effect is highlighted in a study published in 2018 in the journal Nature.
+The authors analysed two specific crops in Sweden, concluding that organic peas have a 50% greater climate impact than conventional peas, while this difference increases to almost 70% for wheat.

 Soils with less carbon

-The principal novelty of the study is that the authors have developed a standardised methodology to measure the opportunity cost of the land in terms of carbon storage.
-Previous research has compared the direct emissions of greenhouse gases in organic and conventional production, but according to the authors, the indirect effect due to the alternative uses of the land if it were not devoted to agriculture is often underestimated.
+The main novelty of the study was that the authors developed a standardised methodology to measure the opportunity cost of land in terms of carbon storage.
+Previous research had compared the direct greenhouse gas emissions of organic and conventional production, but according to the authors, the indirect effect due to alternative uses of land if it is not devoted to agriculture is often underestimated.

 The authors point out that, thanks to international trade, this effect is transmitted from one region to another.
 “Agriculture always uses land,” study director Timothy Searchinger of Princeton University (USA) tells OpenMind.
 “If there are lower yields on one hectare of land, then to produce the same food, you need to have more land producing food elsewhere, and that means this land is storing less carbon,” says Searchinger.
 “If you are in a country that is not deforesting land, food production still has to come from somewhere.”

-In turn, this environmental cost of organic farming is transmitted to livestock.
-However, the authors clarify that each product is a particular case, and therefore the most ecologically responsible options consist of the choice of specific foods: “For example, eating organic beans or organic chicken is much better for the climate than eating conventionally produced beef,” says study co-author Stefan Wirsenius, from Chalmers University of Technology (Sweden).
-In general, chicken, pork, fish, eggs or vegetables have a lower climate impact than cattle and sheep.
+In turn, this environmental cost of organic farming is passed on to livestock.
+However, the authors clarify that each product is a particular case, and that the most ecologically responsible options are therefore about specific food choices: “For example, eating organic beans or organic chicken is much better for the climate than eating conventionally produced beef,” says study co-author Stefan Wirsenius, from Chalmers University of Technology (Sweden).
+In general, chicken, pork, fish, eggs or vegetables have a lower climate impact than beef and sheep.

-A particularly surprising case is that of biofuels, used throughout the world as a green alternative to fossil fuels.
-According to the analysis of Searchinger, Wirsenius and his collaborators, this premise does not hold.
-From the point of view of its total impact on climate, after adding direct emissions and the opportunity cost of carbon, “it is better to use fossil fuels than biofuels,” says Searchinger.
-This is due to the large tracts of land occupied by the crops from which the biofuels are extracted; it does not apply to those obtained from waste.
+A particularly striking case is that of biofuels, which are used worldwide as a green alternative to fossil fuels.
+According to the analysis by Searchinger, Wirsenius and their colleagues, this premise does not hold water.
+From the point of view of their total impact on climate, after adding direct emissions and the opportunity cost of carbon, “it is better to use fossil fuels than biofuels,” says Searchinger.
+This is because of the large tracts of land occupied by the crops from which the biofuels are extracted; this does not apply to biofuels made from waste.